FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 5.2 The Cut Club Membership Mechanics

 $29/mo Cut Club — includes one standard cut per month, free bang trims, 10% off retail, front-of-line Saturday booking, and 20% off birthday parties.
 Auto-renewing, with a 3-month minimum commitment to prevent gaming the first-month value.
-Membership churn sits at 3.8%/mo for well-run programs — about 45% annual retention — which is fine because the average member visits the salon 14.8x/year versus 6.5x for non-members.
+Monthly membership churn of about 3.8% (roughly 45% annual retention) is acceptable, because the average member visits the salon nearly 15x/year versus about 6.5x for non-members.

 5.3 The Birthday Month Push